locize/i18next-locize-backend/README.md

   {
     fallbackLng: 'en',
     referenceLng: 'en',
-    whitelist: ['en', 'de'],
+    supportedLngs: ['en', 'de'],
-    load: 'languageOnly|all' // depending on your whitelist has locals having region like en-US }
+    load: 'languageOnly|all' // depending on your supportedLngs has locals having region like en-US }
   */
 });